tonebacas/white_knuckle_custom_hand_sprite/readme.md

 distributed via this repository; copy that file from `<game_path>\White Knuckle_Data\Managed` directory into the project's `lib` directory.

+The project has a pre-build step to copy the necessary game files mentioned above.
+This can save you the hassle of manually copying those files, and in case the game receives an update, this makes sure you're using the latest game files for your build.

-For faster development and testing iteration, this project has a post-build event that installs the mod by copying the mod's `.dll` into the appropriate folder, along with the asset files.
-Note: post-build event target path is relevant to my machine; **change to point to the game path in your machine**.
+For faster development and testing iteration, this project also has a post-build event that installs the mod by copying the mod's `.dll` into the appropriate folder, along with the asset files.
+Note: post-build event target path is relevant to my machine; **change it to point to the game path in your machine**.

 ---